GLOBAL MARKETS-Euro under water as ECB opens liquidity spout

 In a news conference, Draghi said the aim was to expand the bank's balance sheet back to the heights reached in early 2012, which equates to a rise of around 50 percent or 1 trillion euros in new assets.

-"The Governing Council will be pumping money into the economy while simultaneously penalizing European banks that do not spend it," Valentin Marinov, an analyst at CitiFX.
+"The Governing Council will be pumping money into the economy while simultaneously penalising European banks that do not spend it," said Valentin Marinov, an analyst at CitiFX.

 "To the extent that at least some part of that money will head abroad, the turbo-charged easy money will likely invigorate euro-funded carry trades," said Marinov.

-The already hugely popular carry trade is where investors borrow at low rates in say euros or yen, to buy higher yielding assets in other countries.
-The latter include Australia, Canada, New Zealand and a whole range of emerging market nations.
+The already hugely popular carry trade is where investors borrow at low rates in euros or yen, for example, to buy higher-yielding assets in other countries.
+The latter include Australia, Canada, New Zealand and a whole range of emerging markets.

-Across the Atlantic, data provided fresh evidence that the U.S. economy is on track for sturdy growth in the third quarter.
-Companies hired workers at a steady clip in August and services sector activity accelerated to 6-1/2-year high.
+Across the Atlantic, data provided fresh evidence that the U.S. economy was on track for sturdy growth in the third quarter.
+Companies hired workers at a steady clip in August and service sector activity accelerated to 6-1/2-year high.

-That lifted yields on 10-year Treasuries 4 basis points to 2.453 percent, further supporting the dollar.
+That lifted yields on 10-year Treasuries by 4 basis points to 2.453 percent, further supporting the dollar.

-Investors are now keenly waiting for the latest read on the U.S. labour market due later Friday.
-Analysts expect the pace of job creation to have picked up slightly in August, with a rise of 225,000 nonfarm payrolls.
+Investors are now keenly waiting for the latest read on the U.S. labour market due later on Friday.
+Analysts expect the pace of job creation to have picked up slightly in August, with a rise of 225,000 jobs on nonfarm payrolls.

 With the U.S. dollar flying, commodities had to cheapen to stay attractive and gold struck a three-month low at $1,256.90 an ounce before clambering back to $1,264.30.

-Brent crude oil was off 11 cents at $101.72 a barrel, after shedding more than a dollar overnight, while U.S. crude eased 8 cents to $94.47.
-(Editing by Shri Navaratnam)
+Brent crude oil was off 4 cents at $101.79 a barrel after shedding more than a dollar overnight, while U.S. crude edged up 4 cents to $94.49.
+(Editing by Shri Navaratnam and Alan Raybould)